bjt-user/Linux/systemd.md

 >Note that StartLimitInterval must be greater than RestartSec * StartLimitBurst otherwise the service will be restarted indefinitely.\
 The service is considered failed when restarted StartLimitBurst times within StartLimitInterval.

+#### RestartSec

+`man 5 systemd.service`:

+> RestartSec=
+Configures the time to sleep before restarting a service (as configured with Restart=).\
+Takes a unit-less value in seconds, or a time span value such as "5min 20s".
+Defaults to 100ms.

 #### removing units

 To remove service `foo`: